Bang & Olufsen's gorgeous Golden Collection celebrates 95 years

 Bang & Olufsen is celebrating 95 years in the business by launching some of its “most popular and enduring products” in a new gold colourway.

-The Danish audio firm, which started life in 1925 when Peter Bang and Svend Olufsen began making radios n their attic of Olufsen’s family home, has treated the – deep breath – Beolab 50 and flagship Beolab 90 speakers; Beosound Balance, Beosound 2, Beoplay A9 and Beosound A1 2nd Generation wireless speakers; the Beoplay H95 headphones and Beoplay E8 3rd Generation earbuds; and Beovision Harmony TV to gold finishes that collectively combine golden-hued aluminium, earth-toned textile, genuine lambskin, solid oak and Carrara marble.
+The Danish audio firm started life in 1925 when Peter Bang and Svend Olufsen began making radios in the attic of Olufsen’s family home.
+To celebrate, B&O is treating some classic products to a new gold finish, combining golden-hued aluminium, earth-toned textile, genuine lambskin, solid oak and Carrara marble into this new Golden Collection.

+The following B&O products are getting the treatment: the Beolab 50 and flagship Beolab 90 speakers; Beosound Balance, Beosound 2, Beoplay A9 and Beosound A1 2nd Generation wireless speakers; the Beoplay H95 headphones and Beoplay E8 3rd Generation earbuds; and Beovision Harmony TV.
+And breathe.

 This all-new Golden Collection will be available from Bang & Olufsen and third-party retailers from 17th November, the company’s official birthday.